 - Case studies to enhance teaching, research and student experience.

 - PR and media exposure to showcase expertise.

 - Often the start of a long-term relationship with new opportunities to explore.

 *From KTP analysis of submitted final reports 2011- 2016

 The Plymouth KTP office provides a full pre- and post-award service for academics seeking partnerships with business through KTP.
 This is an enhanced service that has been proven to effectively support these particular partnerships throughout all stages which includes project inception, grant proposal writing, recruitment, project delivery and project closure.

 As an academic supervisor you will be involved in a challenging and stimulating KTP project relating to your area of teaching and research expertise.
 KTP is an excellent opportunity to develop new industrial contacts, enhance and develop skills and knowledge and earn REF income.
 KTP projects are expected to be academically challenging, therefore supervisors must be available and committed to the project's delivery, including regular visits to the business and attendance of project meetings.

-KTP projects are delivered on a full economic cost basis, which means that the 10% of the academic supervisor's time (committed for each KTP project) is 100 per cent funded.
+KTP projects are delivered on a fEC basis, which means that 10 per cent of the academic supervisor's time is 100 per cent funded.
 The KTP academic team should collectively expect to commit half a day a week to support the KTP.
 This can be shared between two, three or four academics depending on the particular expertise needed to support the project and can be cross-faculty.